gdiaz384/py3stringReplace/README.md

 - The replacementList.txt is made up of line seperated "match pairs."
 - A "match pair" specifies theStringToReplace and theReplacement.
-- The match pair delimiter is the first space or the first space after quoted text.
+- The match pair delimiter is the first space or, in the case of quoted text, the first space after quoted text.
+- To include quotation marks as literals, use exactly four of them.
 - A reference replacementList.txt can be found at **replacementLists\unlocalize.txt**

 match pair | theStringToReplace | theReplacement